 Usage details for each of the above programs are described in the sections below.
 For all programs except webBlat, the usage options may also be viewed by typing the name of the program (without arguments) on the UNIX command line.

 The gfServer program requires approximately 1 byte of memory for every 3 bases in the genome it is indexing in DNA mode, and 1.5 bytes for each unmasked base in translated mode.
 The blat program requires approximately 2 bytes of memory for each base in the genome in DNA mode, and 3 bytes of memory for each base in translated mode.
 The other programs use relatively little memory.

 You may also be interested in the following programs that are not part of the blat suite:

-All of the above software and source code are freely available from the University of California Santa Cruz for academic and non-commercial use.
+All of the above software and source code are freely available from the University of California Santa Cruz for non-profit academic use.
 A license is required for commercial use.
 For blat licensing, contact Kent Informatics.
 All other licensing is handled by the UCSC Genome Browser project.

 blat – Standalone blat sequence search command line tool.